openoms/bitcoin-tutorials/joinmarket/README.md

 ### Check the transaction history

 * use the wallet tool:
     `(jmvenv) $ python wallet-tool.py wallet.jmdat history`

+    add `-v 4` to the end of the commadn for a more detailed list.

 * View the log of the transactions of the Yield Generator:
     `$ cat ~/joinmarket-clientserver/scripts/logs/yigen-statement.csv`